zedlopez/inf7/README.md

 ## Compiling a project

-Most of the time compile won't need command-line flags until you want the ``--release`` flag.
-But you have the option of overriding any relevant project or config setting on the command-line if you want.
+Most of the time compile won't need command-line flags until you want the ``--release`` flag, but you have the option of overriding any relevant project or config setting on the command-line if you want.

 If you're in or under an Inform 7 project directory, inf7 defaults to operating on that project if you don't explicitly specify one.
 And if you don't specify a subcommand, it defaults to 'compile'.